contactandyc/another-c-library/website/ebook/2-timing/index.md

 char *p = (char *)s;
 ```

-Imagine you have a function that will print the value of variables of different types, such as the following.
+Imagine you have a function that will print the value of different types of variables, such as the following.

 Code found in <i>illustrations/2_timing/1_timer</i>